Tim Anderson Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (193 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).

-- The Diamondbacks are sending Pfaadt (2-9) to the mound to make his 18th start of the season.
-He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.

-- In his last appearance on Friday, the righty threw 4 1/3 innings against the New York Yankees, giving up five earned runs while surrendering eight hits.
+- Jarvis will make his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.